GraphQL training for teams

 Can the curriculum cover our actual codebase?

-Tell us about your team and we will shape the week around it.
+Tell us about your team and we will shape the training around it.

-Send a short note with the rough team size, current GraphQL level, and a couple of dates that work.
-We will reply with a concrete proposal, not a form to fill in.
+Send the team size, current GraphQL level, topics you want to cover, preferred format, and a few dates that work.
+We will reply with a concrete proposal, not another form to fill in.